alienator88/Pearcleaner/README.md

 ## Requirements
-MacOS 13.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than 13.0)
+- MacOS 13.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than 13.0)
+- Open Pearcleaner first time by right clicking (Control + Click) and selecting Open.
+This adds an exception to Gatekeeper so it doesn't complain about the app not being signed with an Apple Developer certificate

 ## Getting Pearcleaner